Is Laundry Stripping Worth Your Time?

 - Get rid of fabric softeners: You don’t need them, and they just make your clothes dirty.

 - Cut back on the detergent: Most people use way too much.
-A medium-sized load only needs two tablespoons.
+A full load only needs two tablespoons.

 - Use soap flakes: Soap rinses clean, so you can’t overdo it.